RedHat-UX/red-hat-design-system/elements/rh-announcement/docs/00-overview.md

 {{ tagName | getElementDescription }}

-Rh-announcement is a short banner that conveys an important message, such as promoting an event or advertising an organizational or product announcement.
+Announcement is a short banner that conveys an important message, such as promoting an event or advertising an organizational or product announcement.

 <uxdot-example width-adjustment="555px">
   <img src="./announcement-sample.svg" alt="sample screenshot of rh-announcement element">